Congratulations to EE Pathways, formerly Exercise Express, on a successful rebranding event on March 31, 2023.

 “HCR Cares will partner with more than 125 Rochester-area predominantly African American churches to help older adults in their congregations overcome barriers to using home health care services to improve their health outcomes.”

-Fundamental to this work is the value of sharing, ceding, and leveraging power.
+Fundamental to our Healthy and Equitable Futures work is the value of sharing, ceding, and leveraging power.
 Recognizing the importance of shifting power to families, the Health Foundation partnered with the National Parent Leadership Training Institute to build upon and leverage previous work to create a stakeholder learning collaborative and serve as a backbone for parent leadership and facilitation.
 A monthly Learning Collaborative launched virtually in 2021 during the COVID pandemic, is supported by more than 100 strategy partners, half of which are parents, including parents on 12 child-serving organization teams.
 With the support of 15 Parent Leader Facilitators and Soulstainable Living as DEI (diversity, equity, inclusion) consultant, stakeholders work to build and advance capacity in family leadership; racial diversity, equity, and inclusion; and social-emotional supports and connection so that Black and Latinx children ages zero to 8 in Monroe County are safe, supported, and thriving.

 The Learning Collaborative serves as a mechanism to support organization and systems change efforts, and to address power inequities and advance racial justice.
 Organizations are working to leverage their strengths and their learnings to make policy and practice changes.
 The early learnings from this work have elevated the importance of parent voice in systems change, developing relationships within organizational teams so parents can meaningfully contribute, and creating space in the Learning Collaborative to discuss equity in systems change.